 In 2015 I was a fit 52 year old who had just started to feel his age.
 I had cycled with toeclips since 1975 and have been a member of three clubs on and off since then.
-I have two kids, 14 and 10 at the time, and tended to cycle solo some nights and at 7:00a.m. on the Clubs Saturday morning Sparrowfarts (getting up with the fart of a sparrow).
+I have two kids, 14 and 10 at the time, and tended to cycle solo some nights and at 7:00 a.m. on the Clubs Saturday morning Sparrowfarts (getting up at the fart of a sparrow).

 Towards the autumn in 2015, I started to notice I was losing speed on solo runs and struggling to keep up on hilly group rides.
 I put this down to cycling less and eating and drinking more.

 This blog explains how I discovered my Atrial Fibrillation (AF) and the journey I took through treatment.
 The blog was started in September 2016, so earlier dated entries are based on dairy events and cycling logs.
-I was given access to my medical records on September 26, so all references to test results earlier than this were amended
+I was given access to my medical records on September 26 that year, so all references to test results earlier than this were amended.